-Known as one of the greatest players of all time and most prolific players in the history of football, Gerd Muller is a German former professional footballer.
-In this article of Sportmob, we take a look at his biography.
+Known as one of the greatest players of all time and most prolific players in the history of football, Gerd Muller was a German former professional footballer and a Bayern Munich legend of all time.
+In this article we take a look at his biography.

 than any other club he played at.
 The Ballon D’Or winner in 1970, Gerd Muller remains the highest ever goalscorer in the history of the German football clubs and certainly one of its greatest ever players.

 Gerd Muller started his professional debut in 1963 and joined the West Germany national team in 1966.
 At the international level with West Germany, he scored 68 goals in 62 appearances, and at club level, after 15 years with Bayern Munich, he scored a record 365 goals in 427Bundesliga

 games and an international record 66 goals in 74 European club games.

 Gerd Muller won every trophy that he competed for, the most important one was that of helping Germany win the World Cup at home in 1974 in which Muller scored the winning goal in a 2-1 win in the final in front of his home crowd in Munich.
 He earned many records during his career.

 While current Bayern forward Robert Lewandowski may be breaking some of Muller's records, plenty remains the seemingly untouchable property of Gerd Muller the country's No.1 goalscorer, such as his single-season record of 40 goals in 1971/72 and the 365 Bundesliga goals in 427 league games between 1964 and 1979 all told.